 A blinkot is a decentralized, democratized way to share short-form content.
 Each blinkot’s data is stored entirely in the URL, allowing it to be easily edited and forked by anyone without needing user accounts or hefty servers.

-Click on the blinkot below to see the content contained within it (hooray beatboxing!).
+Click on the blinkot above to see the content contained within it (hooray beatboxing!).
 Of course, you can also create and share your own blinkot from scratch.